elEgoista/HoloUI/README.md

 ## Security

-HoloUI is intended for local development.
+HoloUI is a local developer tool.

-Do not expose it directly to the public internet.
+Do not expose it to the public internet.

-The app can trigger local agent actions in your project directory.
-Treat it as a local developer tool with access to your codebase.
+It can trigger local agent actions in your project directory.
+Treat it as a tool with access to your codebase.

 Recommendations:

-* use it only on trusted local networks;
+* use only on trusted local networks;
-* keep local tokens enabled when testing over LAN;
+* enable a local token for LAN testing;
 * do not publish the server publicly;
-* do not point it at sensitive repositories without understanding the runner behavior;
+* review Git changes before committing;
-* review Git changes before committing.
+* do not point it at sensitive repositories unless you understand the runner behavior.

 ---

 ## Development checks

-Run before pushing changes:
+Run before pushing:

 ```bash
 npm run typecheck